mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 **Spring AOP only** supports public method invocation join points.
 Compare to **AspectJ** which supports **all** of the above listed join point types and more.

-Only public Join Points can be advised.

 > Crosscutting concerns can happen at different program execution points called join points.
 Because of the variety of join points, you need a powerful expression language to help match them.

 ### Pointcut

+- A pointcut is an **expression to match a set of join points**,

 - It represents a point in the code where new behavior will be injected.

-This allows for business logic agnostic code to be separated from the code, avoiding code cluttering.
+- This allows for business logic agnostic code to be separated from the code, avoiding code cluttering.
-- A pointcut is an expression to match a set of join points,

 - Pointcuts can be combined using the logical operators `&&` (and), `||` (or) and `!` (not).

-pointcut expression:
+**pointcut expression: **
 `execution( [Modifiers] [ReturnType] [FullClassName].[MethodName] ([Arguments]) throws [ExceptionType])`

 - The `[ReturnType]` is **mandatory**